Fresh and Fit Podcast: Gaines' personal Hitler praise and Nazi imagery (2025)

-In October 2025, Gaines defended a leaked GOP group chat containing antisemitic messages that praised Adolf Hitler, stating: "Yeah, we like Hitler.
-No one gives a fuck what you woke jews think anymore".
-He later called Hitler "a revolutionary leader" who saved Germany.
-Gaines posted an image of himself superimposed on Adolf Hitler, writing "Hitler was a real nigga and no one gives a fuck what stupid outlets you fruit loops say".
+In October 2025, Gaines publicly and personally defended a leaked GOP group chat containing antisemitic messages that praised Adolf Hitler, posting on social media: "Yeah, we like Hitler.
+No one gives a fuck what you woke jews think anymore."
+He subsequently described Hitler as "a revolutionary leader" who had saved Germany.
+Gaines also posted an image of himself digitally superimposed on a photograph of Hitler, writing "Hitler was a real nigga and no one gives a fuck what stupid outlets you fruit loops say."
+The Jewish Telegraphic Agency reported on the posts in the context of broader coverage of the leaked group chat, which had prompted public statements from Congressional leadership.